EOSIO/eosjs/README.md

 ## Running Tests

+All tests should be run prior to a pull request being opened to ensure the changes will not break any environment.
+This can be accomplished by running `yarn build-production`, which will build all production bundles then run the `yarn test-all` command.

 ### Automated Unit Test Suite

-`npm run test` or `yarn test`
+`yarn test` will run through the core functionality of each EOSJS module with Jest.

 ### Integration Test Suite

+Integration tests will only work with a local node running on port 8888 and with test accounts "bob" and "alice".
+This can be accomplished by following the [EOSIO Developer Getting Started Guide](https://developers.eos.io/eosio-home/docs/getting-the-software#section-step-1-1-start-keosd)

 #### Web Environment

-Run `npm run build-web` or `yarn build-web` to build the browser distribution then open `src/tests/web.html` in the browser of your choice.
-The file should run through 6 tests, relaying the results onto the webpage with a 2 second delay after each test.
-The final 2 tests should relay the exceptions being thrown onto the webpage for an invalid transaction and invalid rpc call.
+Run `yarn build-web` to create the `dist-web` folder and web distrubution modules then `yarn test-web`.
+This will run through the `tests/web.html` file using Cypress to inform you on the command line of any test failures.

 #### NodeJS Environment

-Run `npm run build` or `yarn build` to build the NPM distribution bundle then run `npm run test-node` or `yarn test-node`.
-The file should run through 6 tests, relaying the results onto your terminal with a 2 second delay after each test.
-The final 2 tests should relay the exceptions being thrown for an invalid transaction and invalid rpc call.
+Run `yarn build` to build the NPM distribution bundle then run `yarn test-node`.
+This will create an out of box node environment with `tests/node.js` then test that environment with Jest and relay the results to the command line.